AshRouth/SOC/_motions/Enabling Motion for Marine and Coastal Policy Chapter.md

 ---
-section:
+section: E
-number: 22
+number: 8
 title: Enabling Motion for Marine and Coastal Policy Chapter
 spaces: https://spaces.greenparty.org.uk/s/autumn-conference-2022-agenda-forum/?contentId=100485
 status: final
-coproposers: 17
+coproposers: 22
 ---
 ## Synopsis
 The current Marine & Coastal chapter in Policies for a Sustainable Society dates back to 2007 and urgently needs updating, not least to reflect developments since the UK left the EU.
 A new Marine & Coastal policy working group has been convened to take this work forward.